sindhusm12/sindhusm12/README.md

 ### 🧩 Featured Projects

 #### 🪐 [StarQuest – Rise to Fame with Expert Guidance](https://github.com/yourusername/starquest)
 > It is a platform designed for aspiring individuals like musician, dancers, and talented people to connect with the industry experts or mentors.
+They can help them to build their carrer.
 > We use a technologies like HTML, CSS, PHP and MySQL.
+The main aim of our project is the talented people can showcase their talent easilt through our web application.

 ---